iamjerrchen/Hermes-Network/REPORT.md

 Rohit Thotakura (thotaku2)

 ## How-To-Use
-Run ```make``` in the root directory of the project to build the standard application.
+Create the following directory to hold the executables in the root folder of this project: bin/main/p2p Run ```make``` in the root directory of the project to build the standard application.
 The node can be started by running ```bin/main/p2p``` If this node is the first node to be started on the network, the above command will set it up fine.